lnstreit/Mens-sana-in-corpore-sano/index.md

        width="600">
 </div>

-However, when plotting the classes as a function of scores, we can clearly see that these scores cannot predict happiness.
+However, when plotting the classes as a function of scores, we can clearly see that these scores cannot predict happiness because there is no tendency that would allow to classify the datapoints correctly.

 <div class="figure"
      style="text-align:center">